Presidency of Ulysses S. Grant: Virginus incident

-On October 31, 1873, a steamer Virginius, flying the American flag carrying war materials and men to aid the Cuban insurrection (in violation of American and Spanish law) was intercepted and taken to Cuba.
+On October 31, 1873, a steamer Virginius, flying the American flag, carrying war materials and men to aid the Cuban insurrection (in violation of American and Spanish law), was intercepted and taken to Cuba.
 After a hasty trial, the local Spanish officials executed 53 would-be insurgents, eight of whom were United States citizens; orders from Madrid to delay the executions arrived too late.
 War scares erupted in both the U.S. and Spain, heightened by the bellicose dispatches from the American minister in Madrid, retired general Daniel Sickles.
 Secretary of State Fish kept a cool demeanor in the crisis, and through investigation discovered there was a question over whether the Virginius ship had the right to bear the United States flag.
 The Spanish Republic's president Emilio Castelar expressed profound regret for the tragedy and was willing to make reparations through arbitration.
 Fish negotiated reparations with the Spanish minister Senor Polo de Barnabé.
 With Grant's approval, Spain was to surrender Virginius, pay an indemnity to the surviving families of the Americans executed, and salute the American flag; the episode ended quietly.

+Grant also played a pivotal role in the affair.
+Grant sent American warships off of Florida and discussed Cuban invasion plans with General Sherman and the War Department.
+The bluff worked, and the Spanish government accepted Grant's negotiated peace terms.
+Grant messaged Congress that the incident was closed and national honor was restored.
+However, the salute of the American flag by the Spanish Navy was a stickler.
+When the Spanish returned the Virginus the Spanish Navy did not salute the American flag, disputing that the Virginius was not an American-owned ship.
+The next day, Grant's Attorney General George H. Williams ruled that the Virginus U.S. ownership was fraudulent, but the Spanish had no right to capture the ship.

 Hawaiian free trade treaty

 In December 1874, Grant held a state dinner at the White House for the King of Hawaii, David Kalakaua, who was seeking the importation of Hawaiian sugar duty-free to the United States.
-Grant and Fish were able to produce a successful free trade treaty in 1875 with the Kingdom of Hawaii, incorporating the Pacific islands' sugar industry into the United States' economy sphere.
+Grant and Fish were able to produce a successful free trade treaty in 1875 with the Kingdom of Hawaii, incorporating the Pacific islands' sugar industry into the United States' economic sphere.

 Liberian-Grebo war

 The U.S. settled the war between Liberia and the native Grebo people in 1876 by dispatching the USS Alaska to Liberia.
 James Milton Turner, the first African American ambassador from the United States, requested that a warship be sent to protect American property in Liberia, a former American colony.
-After Alaska arrived, Turner negotiated the incorporation of Grebo people into Liberian society and the ousting of foreign traders from Liberia.
+After Alaska arrived, Turner negotiated the incorporation of the Grebo people into Liberian society and the ousting of foreign traders from Liberia.